• Reading

 • Contact

-By Kim Vij 8 Comments
+By Kim Vij

 Celtic Knot Cookies from Ireland

 We are so excited to be traveling the world by cooking dishes from Around the World with our kids!
 We have set a new course for this season of Around with World in 12 Dishes that includes 12 new countries!
-Come join us as we take our children on a trip around the world without ever leaving our homes, well maybe a little to grab a few groceries for cooking and a few books for learning about the world!

-We’re traveling to Ireland
+We’re traveling to Ireland: Grab a placemat

-• Print your Paper Doll from Ireland
+Print Paper Doll from Ireland

 Background Info of Ireland